 Step 5: Complete the Academic Enrichment Application.
 Include your Career Plan Statement and list your courses for Academic Enrichment.
 This must be completed at least 12 months before graduation.
 Please note that AE Applications can take up to two weeks to process - be sure to plan accordingly.

 If you need to update courses to be used towards Academic Enrichment, these changes must be requested by resubmitting the Academic Enrichment application to include the updated courses.
 This must be completed no later than the 12th class day of your graduating semester.

-- At least 14 credit hours of coursework to include an advanced math/science course.
+- At least 14 credit hours of coursework.
 Please only include enough courses to meet the minimum 14 credit hours requirement.

 - No more than three credit hours of a lower division course.

 - Courses must be taken for a grade - no pass/fail courses will count

 - Courses must be taken in-residence.
 No transfer coursework.
 Courses taken via a study abroad program may count if pre-approved.

-- Research done for course credit (EE X60 Special Problems courses; no more than one semester) may be eligible.
+- Research done for course credit (EE X60 Special Problems courses; no more than one semester).

 - Engineering Co-op (EE 325LX, 325LY, & 325LZ, or EE 225MA & 225MB; up to three credit hours).